 By Brian Robinson.

 My journey took me deep into the cosmos on a special quest amongst a myriad of stars.
-Galaxies drifted by all around me, shooting stars fell away behind me, and I sped forward at the speed of light.
+Galaxies drifted by all around me, shooting stars fell away behind me as I sped forward at the speed of light.

 I screamed and slammed on the brakes as hard as I could.
 All to no avail.
 The cat was under my wheels before I knew it.
 Life was gone.
-But none the less, I cursed and pressed on.
+Nonetheless, I cursed and pressed on.

-An hour later found me fully loaded and setting off on yet another journey into the blackness.
+An hour later found myself fully loaded and set off on yet another journey into the blackness.
 I still had a million stars for company, along with a thousand pints of milk.

 When you’re alone in the night, you think, you wonder.
 I wondered if I hadn’t been in such a hurry, could I perhaps have avoided the cat?
 The sickening bump as my wheels ran over it haunted me on through the night.

-The warmth of the morning sun on my back, and the thought of human contact once again, buoyed up my spirits considerably.
+The warmth of the morning sun on my back and the thought of human contact once again buoyed up my spirits considerably.
 Perhaps too considerably.
-“Tell me Mrs Potter, why do you always wear that crash helmet?
+“Tell me, Mrs. Potter, why do you always wear that crash helmet?
 And what’s that thing you’ve got wrapped around it?
-Looks like the remains of a dead sheep?
+It looks like the remains of a dead sheep?